Our Work: BUILD, SUSTAIN, AMPLIFY, CONNECT

 Throughout all of our work—particularly in our communications, trainings, projects and campaigns—we underscore the need for cultural and spiritual resiliency for LGBTQ people.
 Resiliency does not mean that we embrace our oppression—it means we are stronger than it, because we are still here.
 As we actively struggle against it, we build and replenish our power in the face of it.
 We do this through building broader communities of care—where we see each other’s liberation and survival as connected.
 We share, develop, and cross-pollinate our histories, practices, and tools for resiliency in all we do.

 In order to build our power, we have to strategically bring people together to pick issues and moments to work towards specific changes.
 Campaigns become opportunities to win concrete changes, make new coalitions (sets of groups and individuals working together for a common goal), and heighten momentum in our people by challenging power.

 Strategic Communications: Writings, Publications, Reports

-Our work is rooted in a profound belief in our people, and in the need for us as LGBTQ people of color, immigrant, people of Color, and rural people to be able to speak for ourselves as our lives are so often completely ignored OR the subject of analysis by people outside our community.
+Our work is rooted in a profound belief in our people, and in the need for us as LGBTQ Black people, people of color, immigrant, and rural people to be able to speak for ourselves as our lives are so often completely ignored OR the subject of analysis by people outside our community.
 All of our work starts with deep and long term Listening Campaigns and community based surveys.
 The results of these listening campaigns inform our work.
 We also play an important role in collaborating with, informing, replenishing, and challenging the LGBTQ movement; in its analysis, strategies, and culture production.
-SONG’s writings have been published in several books, most recently THE NEW QUEER AGENDA, as well as numerous reports and blogs.

 Coalitional Work – Collaborative Work